fschuette/website/content/event/2022_ContierEtAl_2/2022_ContierEtAl_2.md

 location: 47th Annual Conference of Psychology and the Brain, Freiburg, Germany,

 summary: Poster presentation
-title: The P600 and P3 are linked to noradrenergic activity: Evidence from EEG and pupillometry
+title: The P600 and P3 are linked to noradrenergic activity.
+Evidence from EEG and pupillometry

 ---